PassKit/passkit-golang-grpc-quickstart/README.md

 ### Configuration

-1. Install PassKit Golang SDK in the terminal with `go get -u github.com/PassKit/passkit-golang-grpc-sdk` It should output something similar to below:
+1. Install PassKit Golang SDK in the terminal with `go install github.com/PassKit/passkit-golang-grpc-sdk` It should output something similar to below:
 ![ScreenShot](images/go-get-commands.png)